 No kitchen is complete without a knife.
 It would be near impossible to prepare a full meal without a knife.
 Whether you are a chef working in a busy restaurant, or someone simply looking to prepare something small for dinner, there’s no doubt that a knife is one of the tools, you’ll be reaching for first.
-Everything, from cutting beef, chopping onions, slicing bread, or cracking oysters, no one can dare undermine the role of a knife.
+Everything, from cutting beef with steak knives, chopping onions, slicing bread, or cracking oysters, no one can dare undermine the role of a knife.

 - Chef’s Knife

 See that broad-bladed knife in the set?
 That’s what is called a chef’s knife.
 Its length and unusually larger size are designed to mince, chop, and slice faster.
 Assuming you have the average-sized hands of an adult, it’s easier to control a larger knife than it is with a much smaller knife.
 Most chef’s knives measure anywhere between six inches and twelve inches long.

 Use a chef’s knife to cut tofu, dice tomatoes, chop radish, slice steaks, Julien carrots, and so on.
 Generally, a chef’s knife is designed with a curved pointed end, which conveniently makes chopping or cutting hard vegetables a breeze.

 Also known as a cook’s knife, this tool can stand up to pressure, making it the best knife to pull out whenever you want to do some heavy-duty cutting tasks in the kitchen.
 This without consuming too much time or using too much effort.